CSE256-Fall24/information-foraging-project-256-team6/README.md

 - Removed hours of operation- could be confusing to those looking for class schedules and force bad paths
 - Adjusted sidebar on About page
 - Removed sidebar from tuition and parent handbook pages
+- Tuition moved back under About instead of parent resources